codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 </br>
 {:/}

-#### Git repository <!---and provider --->flags
+#### Git repository and provider flags

 **Enable Git providers**
 Optional for GitHub; required for GitLab, Bitbucket Server, and GitHub Enterprise Git providers.
 Enable GitLab, Bitbucket Server, or GitHub Enterprise Server as the Git provider for the runtime and for the account.

->The Git provider defined for the first runtime in the account must be used for all the runtimes in the same account.
+>The Git provider defined for the first runtime in the account is used for all the runtimes in the same account.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag.